mikesockor/arrayIntersetionBenchmark/README.md

-# java sorted array intersetion JMH benchmark
+# java sorted array intersection JMH benchmark

 benchmark mode is Throughput and in this case higher value of score is better.